lepture/authlib/docs/client/oauth2.rst

 .. module:: authlib.client

-The :class:`OAuth2Session` in Authlib is designed to be compatible with the one in **requests-oauthlib**.
+The :class:`OAuth2Session` in Authlib was designed to be compatible with the one in **requests-oauthlib**.
+But now, there are some differences.
 This section is a guide on how to obtain an access token in OAuth 2 flow.

 OAuth2Session for Authorization Code